Through Time

 |

-On June 17, for World Refugee Day, we presented a preview of the play featuring Portland Thomas, J. Richey Nash and members of the I-Rise staff! |
+For World Refugee Day, we presented a preview of the play featuring Portland Thomas, J. Richey Nash and members of the I-Rise staff! |

 Notch had the pleasure of working with youth at the I-RISE After School program.

-We've been having such a blast holding Story Circle workshops with the retiree community at RCHP and in February we read a first draft of a short play based on their stories and conversations.
+We held Story Circle workshops with the retiree community at RCHP and in February we read a first draft of a short play based on their stories and conversations.
 You can see the full text of that short play here, on the project's blog. |

 In April, we had a first reading of the play with community for feedback.
 (Pets optional)